cristiantobol/developer-toolcamp/session_05_react_intro.md

 * [SASS/SCSS](https://sass-lang.com/) an extension to CSS to let you use variables, nesting and mixins to better organise your code and make it more maintainable and re-usable.
-* Use [BEM naming](http://getbem.com/naming/) with one of the other approaches above.
+* [BEM naming](http://getbem.com/naming/) can be used with one of the other approaches above.

 <a name="install"></a>
 ## Install and run the application